smafjal/Bengali-Word-Embedding/README.md

 As each word has a real valued vector,so it's easy to appaly many machine learning method in NLP task.

 ## WHY?
-Word Embedding can be used in many NLP task.Some short list given below
+Word Embedding can be used in many NLP task in Bengali language.Some short list given below

     - Words Simililarity
     - Parts of Speech Tag